Per Indiana law:

 That Gross Rent Multiplier is multiplied by the market rent for the subject property, producing the Income Approach to value for the property.
 Market rent of a facility is not the actual rent of a facility, however the two could be.

-Our rental studies are conducted on a bi-annual basis, and rental owners in our database should expect to see mailings seeking updated information every other year.
+Our rental studies are typically conducted on a bi-annual basis, and rental owners in our database should expect to see mailings seeking updated information every other year.
 However if you own a rental property and desire your property's information be updated you need not wait for these mailings to occur.
 At the bottom of this page you will find the ability to complete a property's rental data collection sheet from the convenience of wherever you are.
 Also you will find the ability to pull up a PDF copy of the sheet, which can be filled out and mailed in or saved and emailed to the address located at the top of the sheet itself.

 Know that a rental data collection sheet is not something which the assessor's office can force you to provide; failure to provide however, will result in the property being unable to have the income approach to value taken into consideration.